 In practice, the Guideline is accommodative to industry labor demands.
 Permits are accessible by providing a simple justification suitable for hirer’s work requirements.

 There are no seasonal adjustment restrictions in PNG.
 While companies do provide severance packages as a practice when conducting layoffs, there is no specific legal requirement to do so.
 There is no social insurance or other safety net programs for unemployed workers.

-The Government through the Department of Labour and Industrial Relations does intervene in labor disputes.
-In fact, one of its main/core functions is to deal with industrial relations.
-Its main activities with labor disputes are:
+The Government through the Department of Labor and Industrial Relations does intervene in labor disputes.
+In fact, one of its main/core functions is to deal with industrial relations and this is normally done through:

 - Settling of minor complaints;

 - Arbitrary tribunals.

 These functions are undertaken by the Industrial Relations Division, the Industrial Registrar’s Office and the Office of the Industrial Arbitration Tribunal and Minimum Wages Board.

 There were no reports of major industrial action that affected investment projects in 2019.

 No new labor related laws or regulations were enacted in 2019.